AhmedH777/CppND-Capstone-Snake-Game/README.md

 ## Project Rubric points addressed

 1. The project demonstrates an understanding of C++ functions and control structures.  [food.cpp].

 2. The project uses Object Oriented Programming techniques.
 [Food class in food.cpp and food.hpp].

 3. Classes use appropriate access specifiers for class members.
 [Food class in food.cpp and food.hpp].

 4. Classes abstract implementation details from their interfaces.
 [Food class in food.cpp and food.hpp].

 5. Classes encapsulate behavior.
 [Food class in food.cpp and food.hpp].

 6. The project makes use of references in function declarations.                       [void Food::placeFood(Snake &snake)].

 7. The project follows the Rule of 5.
 [Food class in food.cpp and food.hpp].

+8. The project uses move semantics to move data, instead of copying it, where possible.[std::vector<Point> Directions {std::move(headUp),std::move(headDown),std::move(headLeft),std::move(headRight)};]

+9. Classes follow an appropriate inheritance hierarchy.
+[SnakeAI class]

 ## CC Attribution-ShareAlike 4.0 International